nf-core/dualrnaseq/README.md

 ## Credits

-nf-core/dualrnaseq was originally written by Bozena Mika-Gospodorz, Regan Hayward.
+nf-core/dualrnaseq was coded and written by Bozena Mika-Gospodorz and Regan Hayward.

 We thank the following people for their extensive assistance in the development of this pipeline: